Primes of the form $p^2 + nq^2$: Type II estimates up to

-From now on we will assume that $L \le X^{3/8}$, which is one of the assumptions of \cref{prop:typeii-to-gowers}.
-Thus, applying \cref{lem:diophantine-upp} with $m = 8$ (we take a power of two with the forthcoming application of \cref{lem:concat-main} in mind), we obtain for some $C_0$ (beyond this point we will cease to use the $\lessapprox$ notation).
+which may be proven in the same manner as \cref{aabb-div}. \end{proof} From now on we will assume that $L \le X^{3/8}$, which is one of the assumptions of \cref{prop:typeii-to-gowers}.
+Thus, applying \cref{lem:diophantine-upp} with $m = 4$ (we take a power of two with the forthcoming application of \cref{lem:concat-main} in mind), we obtain for some $C_0$ (beyond this point we will cease to use the $\lessapprox$ notation).

 We now return to our main line of argument, specifically statement \cref{second-gp-statement}, and we are now ready to apply the key concatenation result of Kravitz, Kuca and Leng, \cref{lem:concat-main}.
-We apply that result with $s = 3$, with $I = \mc{Q}$, and measures given by $\mu_{1,i} = \mu_{1,q}$, $\mu_{1,i} = \mu_{2,q}$, $\mu_{3,i} = \mu_{3,q}$ and $N = O(X^{1/2})$ and with $m = 8$.
-The conclusion is that there is $t \ll_{m} 1$ such that
+We apply that result with $s = 3$, with $I = \mc{Q}$, and measures given by $\mu_{1,i} = \mu_{1,q}$, $\mu_{2,i} = \mu_{2,q}$, $\mu_{3,i} = \mu_{3,q}$ and $N = O(X^{1/2})$ and with $m = 4$.
+The conclusion is that there is $t \ll 1$ such that

 where $\Omega(q_1,\dots, q_t)$ is the collection of probability measures

 Set $T := \big(\frac{\log X}{\delta}\big)^{C_1}$ for some very large constant $C_1 > C_0$.
 We say that a tuple $(q_1,\dots, q_t) \in \mc{Q}^{\otimes t}$ is \emph{good} if $\Vert \mu \Vert_2^2 \le T/X^{1/2}$ for all $\mu \in \Omega(q_1,\dots, q_t)$.
 Write $\mc{G}$ for the set of all good tuples.
 By \cref{lem71-cor} and Markov's inequality, Therefore, from \cref{concat-conclu}, if $C_1$ is large enough we have